johangithub/AFMAN11-217v1/chp8.md

 #### 8.1.{#8_1} Definition.

 8.1.1.
 Basic.
 Holding is maneuvering an aircraft in relation to a navigation fix while awaiting further clearance.
 The standard no-wind holding pattern is flown by following a specified holding course inbound to the holding fix, making a 180° turn to the right, flying a heading outbound to parallel the holding course, and making another 180° turn to the right to intercept and follow the holding course to the fix (Figure 8.1).
-The holding pattern is nonstandard when the turns are made to the left.
-Unless otherwise instructed by ATC, pilots are expected to hold in a standard pattern.
-The standard no-wind length of the inbound leg of the holding pattern is 1 minute when holding at or below 14,000 feet MSL and 1½ minutes when holding above 14,000 feet MSL.
+The holding pattern is nonstandard when the turns are made to the left. <strong><em>Unless otherwise instructed by ATC, pilots are expected to hold in a standard pattern.</em></strong> The standard no-wind length of the inbound leg of the holding pattern is 1 minute when holding at or below 14,000 feet MSL and 1½ minutes when holding above 14,000 feet MSL.
 DME holding patterns specify the outbound leg length.
 If holding at a DME fix without specified outbound leg length, use timing procedures listed above.

 ##### Figure 8.1.
 Holding Pattern.
 ![fig8_1](figs/fig8_1.png)

 8.1.2.
 Course Guidance.
 Holding patterns have inbound course guidance provided by a VOR, TACAN, NDB, localizer, or RNAV/GPS.
 While in holding, the localizer signal is the most accurate method of determining aircraft position.
 However, if a VOR, TACAN or NDB also defines the holding pattern, it's the pilot's option as to which NAVAID to use.

 + 8.1.2.1.
 NOTE: AFMAN 11-226 (TERPS), states that the use of TACAN station passage as a fix is not acceptable for holding fixes (regardless of altitude) or high altitude initial approach fixes (those IAFs which are at or above FL180).
-This restriction is driven by the TACAN fix error involved in station passage.
-Therefore, if the aircraft is TACAN-only equipped, do not hold directly over a TACAN or VORTAC facility or plan to use these facilities as high altitude IAFs.
+This restriction is driven by the TACAN fix error involved in station passage. <strong><em>Therefore, if the aircraft is TACAN-only equipped, do not hold directly over a TACAN or VORTAC facility or plan to use these facilities as high altitude IAFs.
 TACAN station passage can be used to identify an IAF below FL180 regardless of whether the approach is published as a Low or High altitude approach.
+</em></strong>
 ----

 #### 8.2.{#8_2} Holding Instruction.